 Locky arrived in Chiang Mai in 2008 hoping to take a break from being fully involved in international cricket.
 Little did he know he would find a tournament with more teams and more players than the World Cup or that Thailand Women’s cricket team would play in a T20 World Cup and are now the 8th ranked country in ODI cricket.
 He has helped bring computer scoring to Chiang Mai and took over as Sixes Chairman in 2019 but is still waiting to oversee his first tournament.

 Rob 'Chops' Bernard

-Rob’s first Chiang Mai Sixes was in 2006 when he was kindly adopted by the Yarrambat team as well as making many great friends as he came along to look into the viability of running cricket tours to the Land of Smiles.
-A former player of average ability, Chops now enjoys his place in the commentary box and acting as MC as well as carrying on his exhaustive touring schedule.
-Back in London he umpires and attends as many football and cricket games as work at London Underground allows.
+Rob’s first Chiang Mai Sixes was in 2006 when he was kindly adopted by the Yarrambat team as well as making many great friends.
+A former player of average ability, Chops now enjoys his place in the commentary box and acting as MC and has now spent the last year living in Thailand rather than coming as a tourist.